jolenetan07/CZ4045-NLP-Group18/README.md

+# CZ4045 Group18 Project
-# CZ4045 NLP Group18 Sentiment Analysis Project
+Repo of CZ4045 NLP Group18 Project on Twitter Sentiment Analysis On Reactions To Biden's US Presidency

 ## How To Run
 1. run 'preprocess_data.ipynb' in 'datasets' folder